ariamj/Big2-Game/README.md

 between classes than I thought.
 While looking for places that I can perhaps refactor to improve my code, I found that most of my classes are quite cohesive in my opinion.
 Each class represented one aspect of my game that had different functionality as any other classes.
 As for classes that did perhaps have similar functionality, they were all subclasses of a more general class (eg. TablePile is a Hand which is a ListOfCards).
+I also managed to put mostly any duplicate codes as a single method to avoid coupling.
+Although, I noticed some refactoring I could do:

-Although, I realized for my TablePile class, there really is no extra individual function and I could have removed that class.
-Instead, any references to TablePile would go to the Hand class and this would decrease a bit of coupling in my design.
+- remove TablePile and any references to TablePile would go to the Hand class